A1Z26 Cipher Encoder and Decoder

 How do you decode an A1Z26 cipher message?

-What separators can be used in A1Z26 cipher?
+What separators can be used in A1Z26?

 Where is the A1Z26 cipher used?